fabrizioiannetti/umlet/README.md

 * Go to http://www.umlet.com to get the latest compiled versions or to http://www.umletino.com to use UMLet in your web browser

-## SWT fork
+## About this fork (SWT Fork)

-This is a fork to experiment porting the GUI to SWT instead of embedding swing components.
+This is a fork to experiment porting the GUI to SWT instead of embedding swing components to achieve a better eclipse integration.

-Swing could be used for offline rendering to an image and let SWT paint the image instead.
+Currently supported (bar any bug):

+* Painting main diagram and palette
+* Attributes panel
+* palette selection via popup menu
+* selection: single, multiple, all, lasso
+* copy/cut/paste, duplicate (also from palette) by double click
+* move/resize by maouse and arrow keys

+To do:

+* undo/redo
+* dirty flag/save
+* grouping
+* export diagram
+* any subtle change...

+Not planned:

+* email panel
+* scrollbars in diagrams